kumarvermaankit/location_tracker/README.md

 ## Description
    Tracking Start as soon as you open website

-   There's a dropdown in rightmost corner from where you can change time interval after which location updates.
+   There's a dropdown in rightmost corner from where you can change time interval after which data gets mapped.